 Payment of fees

-The full session rate will be charged for all sessions cancelled with less than 48 hours notice.
+The full session rate will be charged for all sessions cancelled with less than 24 hours notice.

-I can offer daytime, evenings and Saturday morning appointments.
 Call for an initial discussion and check my availability.